hothello/openmodel/readme.md

 consistently with the atomistic force field.
 Since LAMMPS has limited capabilities to handle complex structures, the strategy used here is to manipulate molecular samples with a custom-written program, [**dumptools**](./scripts/dumptools.pl), and to combine the structure with the force field using [MOLTEMPLATE](https://github.com/jewettaij/moltemplate).

+We acknowledge PRACE for awarding us access to the ARCHER2 UK National Supercomputing Service ([https://www.archer2.ac.uk](https://www.archer2.ac.uk)) hosted by at EPCC, UK.

 ### Software Dependency

 This Use Case depends on the following software.
 Additional scripts are included in the